Jonazan2/SoftwareRenderer/README.md

 </p>

 ## Posible improvements
-Since the rendering of complex object in software is a heavy task, the vector operations could be improved by implementing SIMD for the dot product and vector normalization.
+Since the rendering of complex 3D object in software is an heavy task, the vector operations could be improved by implementing SIMD for the dot product and vector normalization.

 ## Documentation
-I've used two main sources as documentation: https://github.com/ssloy/tinyrenderer and www.scratchapixel.com.
+The best two main sources to learn about rasterization: https://github.com/ssloy/tinyrenderer and www.scratchapixel.com.
 Both of them offer great introduction to 3D rendering.